 - Rage: their anger is used to silence you

 Over time, this pattern dims your sense of self.
 You stop trusting your own feelings.
-You start wondering if you’re the problem.
+You start wondering if you’re the problem.[3]
+This kind of sustained invalidation also erodes your emotional intelligence over time.

 They Project Their Worst Traits Onto You